You will pay in-state/in province tuition/fees directly to your host campus.

 Food Science: Food Science, Nutrition

-Foreign Language: Chinese, Classical Languages, English as a Foreign Language, French, German, Greek, Hawaiian, Hindi-Urdu, Indo-Pacific Languages, Interpretation/Translation, Italian, Japanese, Korean, Language and Culture, Languages, Latin, Portuguese, Russian, Spanish
+Foreign Language: Arabic (some courses), Chinese, Classical Languages, English as a Foreign Language, French, German, Greek, Hawaiian, Hindi-Urdu, Indo-Pacific Languages, Interpretation/Translation, Italian, Japanese, Korean, Language and Culture, Languages, Latin, Portuguese, Russian, Spanish

 Geography and Urban Studies: Geography, Urban Studies

-Health and Safety Sciences: Dental Hygiene, Dietetics, Exercise Science, Gerontology, Kinesiology, Medical Laboratory Technology, Public Health
+Health and Safety Sciences: Dietetics, Exercise Science, Gerontology, Kinesiology, Medical Laboratory Technology, Public Health

 Hospitality and Tourism: Hotel/Restaurant Management, Hotel/Travel Administration, Tourism and Travel, Tourism Management

 Marine Sciences: Marine Biology, Marine Sciences, Oceanography

 Performing Arts: Acting, Choral Music, Dance, Directing, Ethnomusicology, Modern Dance, Music, Music Education, Music History, Music Performance, Music Theater, Music Theory and Composition, Performance, Theater Arts/Drama

 Philosophy/Religious Studies: Philosophy, Religion